yashksaini/Small-Games/README.md

 # Small-Games
-It contains all the games that can be made with javascript.
+It contains the games that can be made with javascript.

 **1. IPL 2021**